 The Cleveland script signs have been around for a couple years now, and have proven quite popular – so popular, in fact, that there are now 6 of them scattered throughout the city!

-Check out all the sign locations here.
+Check out my guide to all the sign locations here.

 Most of the script signs are lit up at night, meaning you can visit at any time of day for a photo.

 This postcard-style mural is one of the first Cleveland murals I photographed.
 It was installed in 2015 by NYC-based artist Victor Ving, who is responsible for similar murals all across the United States.